Culture and Means of Livelihood

 The gold area of River Ivalojoki was officially found by an expedition sent by the senate in September 1868.
 The real gold rush was caused by 2 kg of gold, which was panned in a couple of weeks in the late summer in 1869 by two men, Jakob Ervast from Oulu and Nils Lepistö from Raahe, who had learned gold digging in California.
 Soon there were hundreds of men along River Ivalojoki trying their luck, and within five years about 40 cottages were built of logs and turf on the riverbanks.

-As early as in 1870, the state built a base, "the Crown Station" along River Ivalojoki for controlling and adminstering gold digging.
+As early as in 1870, the state built a base, "the Crown Station" (in Finnish) along River Ivalojoki for controlling and adminstering gold digging.
 At the station, the permits of gold diggers were inspected, the gold was weighed and tax was imposed on it.
 The busiest years were in 1870-1900, when 38 men at most lived on the station.

 Altogether, 335 people worked in the summer 1870 gold panning on River Ivalojoki.
 In addition to them, there were officials, owners of the claims, gold diggers and drifters, which makes 500 - 600 people staying in the gold area.
 When local register of population had 659 people at that time, Kultala Village may have been, except towns, the biggest population centre in the northern Finland.

 In Kultala Village, there was also an aurora borealis research station in 1882 - 1884.
 In 1882, the The Finnish Academy of Science started a polar region research programme, and research on the northern lights, aurora borealis, was done during two winters under professor Karl Selim Lemström.
 An insulated bobbin was built on the top of Pietarlauttanen Fell, and in at least one night, a ray of light was seen rising from it to the sky.
 The studies continued in the next winter, but no more new observations were made.